ITechRoof/ProblemSolving/README.md

     P1119 - Remove Vowels from a String (Easy)
     P1169 - Invalid Transactions (Medium)
-    P1170 - Compare Strings by Frequency of the Smallest Character (Easy) P1189 - Maximum Number of Balloons (Easy)
+    P1170 - Compare Strings by Frequency of the Smallest Character (Easy) P1177 - Can Make Palindrome from Substring (Medium) P1189 - Maximum Number of Balloons (Easy)
     P1209 - Remove All Adjacent Duplicates in String II (Medium) P1221 - Split a String in Balanced Strings (Easy)